ToastCheng/ecpay-sdk-go/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome, please check out the [issues page](https://github.com/toastcheng/ecpay-sdk-go/issues).
+This project is in development, any contributions, issues and feature requests are welcome!
+Please check out the [issues page](https://github.com/toastcheng/ecpay-sdk-go/issues).

 ## License